-Money Transmitters in Nevada must purchase a Nevada Money Transmitter License Bond in amounts between $10,000 and $250,000 to be eligible for licensure.
-Nevada money transmitters are subject to regulations at both the federal level by the U.S. Treasury Financial Crimes Network (FinCEN) and the state level by The Nevada Financial Institutions Division (FID).
+Money Transmitters in Nevada must purchase a Money Transmitter License Bond in amounts between $10,000 and $250,000 to be eligible for licensure.
+Nevada money transmitters are subject to regulations at both the federal level by the U.S. Treasury Financial Crimes Network (FinCEN) and the state level by the Nevada Financial Institutions Division (FID).
 The bond provided by Jet Insurance Company gives financial assurance to the Nevada FID that money transmitters will follow Nevada license law as defined by Nevada Revised Statutes Chapter 671.

 The Nevada State Legislature set the bond amount for Nevada Money Transmitter License Bonds as follows:

 A branch location is a retail location that offers money transmitter services.
 This can also include kiosks in locations not owned by the money transmitter, like a Department of Motor Vehicles or a jail.

 Jet’s price for the $10,000 Nevada Money Transmitter Bond is as low as $10 monthly or $100 a year if paid upfront.
 Rates are based on the personal credit of the owner and experience.
 Below are examples of Jet’s preferred tier pricing up to 3 locations: